aws-amplify/docs/docs/lib/project-setup/fragments/android/async/async.md

 ```

 After three calls, we're no longer writing down the page, we're writing down-and-right.
-As our program grows, this won't scale.
+As our program grows, this may become difficult to scale.

 There are a variety of different technologies that aim to solve this particular problem: Promises/Futures, RxJava, Kotlin Coroutines, and more.

 Amplify Android includes optional support for **[Kotlin Coroutines](~/lib/project-setup/coroutines.md)** and **[RxJava](~/lib/project-setup/rxjava.md)**.